bcooperstl/advent-of-code-2021/documentation/day19.md

     - add the observed beacon as one that corresponds to the actual beacon
     - add this absolute beacon to the region

+### Identifying overlapping regions between scanners ###

+The first step to identify overlapping regions is to find pairs of points with the same distances apart across 3 dimensions.

+The largest scanner has 27 beacons, which means 351 pairs of points.

+We will store the distances between points in two different ways.
+The first way is what I am calling a simple distance - bascially a formula.
+If we have pairs of beacons from different scanners with the same simple distance apart, we can then compare the actual distances in the x, y, and z, components.

 ### Main Loop ###
 - Parse the input file into a list of Scanners, and assign those to the Region